 JM: There are lots of “ints.”
 Signals intelligence which is called SIGINT, there is imagery intelligence–the pictures that satellites take–that’s called IMINT.

-S&F: Do you think the percentage of intelligence that comes from each of those sources has shifted over the years?
+S&F: How would you estimate that the percentage of intelligence that comes from each of those "ints" stands now?

 JM: As satellites, cameras, and intercept machines have gotten better, the market share probably has expanded in the other “ints.”
 But, there is no denying that best intelligence, the most strategic information–stealing secrets is what we do in the CIA–comes from a human source.

-S&F: How did you decide you wanted to write Red Sparrow?
+S&F: Why did you want to write the book Red Sparrow?

 JM: The career is so intense, so experiential, it’s a 24/7 kind of career, and when you retire it really ends full stop.
 So when I retired after 33 years, I started writing a fictitious mosaic of the people we knew, the places we’d lived, and the things we did.
 My manuscripts had to be approved by the publication review board at CIA.
 Every comma, every period was reviewed so I didn’t inadvertently reveal sources and methods.
 One fiction novel begat another.
 I just came out with my third novel in the Red Sparrow trilogy called The Kremlin’s Candidate.